tarrie/journal/README.md

 Edit is actually complicates
 1. Edit the main event through graphql
 2. Then use GSI-2 to on prefx HOST, SAVED, RSVP.
 To find all users/groups that are hosting, saved, or rsvp to event, then increment `timeLastChanged` for all of these.
 This edit will allow all the users/groups to know that the event has changed.
 All they have to do is subscribe to their own ID.
 The ground truth is now stored only in the event.
-We can actually make timeLastChanged = data
+We can actually make timeLastChanged = data.
+Actually no, dont need to copy to gsi

 To notify everyone that the event has changed.